 Supreme Court justices aren't 'scorpions,' but not happy campers either

-It was pretty jarring earlier this month when the the justices of the U.S. Supreme Court took the bench for the first time since the Omicron surge over the holidays.
+It was pretty jarring earlier this month when the justices of the U.S. Supreme Court took the bench for the first time since the omicron surge over the holidays.
 All were now wearing masks.
 All, that is, except Justice Neil Gorsuch.
-What's more, Justice Sonia Sotomayor was not there at all, choosing instead to participate through a microphone set-up in her chambers.
+What's more, Justice Sonia Sotomayor was not there at all, choosing instead to participate through a microphone setup in her chambers.

-Sotomayor is a longtime diabetic, a condition that puts her at high risk for serious illness, or even death, from COVID-19.
-She has been the only justice to wear a mask on the bench since last fall when, amid a marked decline in COVID cases, the justices resumed in-person arguments for the first time since the onset of the pandemic.
+Sotomayor has diabetes, a condition that puts her at high risk for serious illness, or even death, from COVID-19.
+She has been the only justice to wear a mask on the bench since last fall when, amid a marked decline in COVID-19 cases, the justices resumed in-person arguments for the first time since the onset of the pandemic.

 They all did.
 Except Gorsuch, who, as it happens, sits next to Sotomayor on the bench.
 His continued refusal since then has also meant that Sotomayor has not attended the justices' weekly conference in person, joining instead by telephone.